-Unit : Thousand Baht
+Unit : Thousand B Baht

 Consolidated/Separate

-Financial Statements
+Financial Sta atements

-2022 2021
+2023 2022

-For the years ended October 31, 7,857 6,797
+For the years ended October 31, 12,276 7,857

-31. CAPITAL MANAGEMENT
+30. CAPITAL MANAGEMENT

-The primary objectives of the Company and its subsidiaries' capital management are to maintain their ability to continue as a going concern, to maintain an appropriate capital structure and to maintain the debt with interest to equity ratio in the consolidated financial statements not to exceed the covenants of the debenture issuances (see Note 22) and the loan agreements (see Note 23).
+The primary objectives of the Company and its subsidiaries' capital management are to maintain their ability to continue as a going concern, to maintain an appropriate capital structure and to maintain the interest-bearing debt to equity ratio in the consolidated financial statements not to exceed the covenants of the debenture issuances (see Note 22) and the loan agreements (see Note 23).

-As at October 31, debt with interest to equity ratio in the consolidated financial statements are as follows:
+As at October 31, Interest-bearing debt to equity ratio in the consolidated financial statements are as follows:

-2022 2021 Debt with interest to equity 0.78:1.00 0.92:1.00
+2023 2022 Interest-bearing debt to equity 0.66 : 1.00 0.78 : 1.00

-In addition, a subsidiary has required to maintain the interest-bearing debt to equity ratio in the subsidiary's financial statements to be in accordance with the new long-term loan agreements issued during the year 2021.
-As at October 31, 2021, the ratio is 0.70 : 1.00, which does not exceed the terms of the loan agreement.
-As at October 31, 2022 a subsidiary had already repaid the full amount of the long-term loan.
+In addition, a subsidiary has required to maintain the interest-bearing debt to equity ratio in the subsidiary's financial statements to be in accordance with the new long-term loan agreements issued during the year 2022.
+As at October 31, 2023 and 2022, the ratio are 0.22 : 1.00 and 0.29 : 1.00 respectively, which does not exceed the terms of the loan agreement.

-32. EXPENSES BY NATURE
+31. EXPENSES BY NATURE